-- (1) Credit reports on the applicant's principals and a commercial credit report on the applicant. - (2) Corporate guaranties in the following circumstances, among others: - (a) If the applicant does not have current audited financial statements at the time of application and the applicant is a wholly-owned subsidiary of an institution or holding company with current consolidated audited financial statements that are presented in accordance with GAAP and which are acceptable to Ginnie Mae; - (b) If the applicant, although meeting Ginnie Mae's net worth requirements, has been experiencing financial problems but its parent is financially strong; - (c) If the applicant is financially strong but its parent or an affiliate is experiencing financial problems, Ginnie Mae may require the parent company to sign a Corporate Guaranty that it will not remove assets or increase liabilities of the applicant for the benefit of the parent or any of its subsidiaries. - (d) If the applicant does not make up at least 40%or more of its parent's equity and has elected to submit consolidated audited financial statements of its parent company along with supplemental reports from the applicant (see Audit Guide, Chapter 6). - (e) If the applicant is affiliated with an existing Ginnie Mae Issuer and the Issuer's federal regulator will not permit it to sign a Cross-Default Agreement. - (3) Ginnie Mae will use various corporate credit methodologies, as appropriate according to the institution type of the applicant, to determine an applicant's overall credit profile.
-Applicants that receive a credit profile below a Single B, or its equivalent, will not be approved at Ginnie Mae's discretion.
+- (A) Credit reports on the applicant's principals and a commercial credit report on the applicant. - (B) Corporate guaranties in the following circumstances, among others: - (1) If the applicant does not have current audited financial statements at the time of application and the applicant is a wholly-owned subsidiary of an institution or holding company with current consolidated audited financial statements that are presented in accordance with GAAP and which are acceptable to Ginnie Mae:

-PART 14.
-ANTI-DISCRIMINATION POLICIES
+- (2) If the applicant, although meeting Ginnie Mae's net worth requirements, has been experiencing financial problems but its parent is financially strong; - (3) If the applicant is financially strong but its parent or an affiliate is experiencing financial problems, Ginnie Mae may require the parent company to sign a Corporate Guaranty that it will not remove assets or increase liabilities of the applicant for the benefit of the parent or any of its subsidiaries. - (4) If the applicant does not make up at least 40% or more of its parent's equity and has elected to submit consolidated audited financial statements of its parent company along with supplemental reports from the applicant (see Audit Guide, Chapter 6). - (5) If the applicant is affiliated with an existing Ginnie Mae Issuer and the Issuer's federal regulator will not permit it to sign a Cross-Default Agreement.

-All applicants for Ginnie Mae Issuer approval must maintain policies prohibiting discrimination based on race, religion, color, sex, national origin, or age.
+2-14: ANTI-DISCRIMINATION POLICIES All applicants for Ginnie Mae Issuer approval must maintain policies prohibiting discrimination based on race, religion, color, sex, national origin, or age.
 All Issuers must comply with all rules, regulations, and orders specified below and all related requirements:

-- (1) Title VI of the Civil Rights Act of 1964, and related rules, regulations, and orders of general applicability; - (2) Executive Order 11063, Equal Opportunity in Housing, issued by the President of the United States on November 20, 1962; - (3) Title VII of the Civil Rights Act of 1968; - (4) Title VIII of the Civil Rights Act of 1968, as amended; - (5) Fair Housing Law of 1968, in accordance with applicable rules and regulations of the Federal Housing Administration; - (6) The implementing rules and regulations of the Department of Labor (41 CFR Part 60-1) and the Department of Housing and Urban Development (24 CFR Part 130).
+- (A) Title VI of the Civil Rights Act of 1964, and related rules, regulations, and orders of general applicability; - (B) Executive Order 11063, Equal Opportunity in Housing, issued by the President of the United States on November 20, 1962; - (C) Title VII of the Civil Rights Act of 1968; - (D) Title VIII of the Civil Rights Act of 1968, as amended; - (E) Fair Housing Law of 1968, in accordance with applicable rules and regulations of the Federal Housing Administration; - (F) The implementing rules and regulations of the Department of Labor (41 CFR Part 60-1) and the Department of Housing and Urban Development (24 CFR Part 130).